 - About 530 courses are offered every year.

-- 34% of our students are studying in a program leading to ordination or professional ministry; 14% are studying in programs intended for general theological education or lay ministry; 24% are in diploma or certificate programs; and 27% are studying in advanced theological programs.
+- 34% of our students are studying in a program leading to ordination or professional ministry; 14% are studying in programs intended for general theological education or lay ministry; 24% are in diploma or certificate programs; and 27% are studying in graduate theological programs.

 - TST colleges have graduated 444 doctoral students, who serve in universities, colleges, seminaries and churches around the world.